JeraldAbishek2024/Task1-2/README.md

 ## Steps To Follow :
 1. First, release the zip file.
 1. Launch Xampp with Apache and MySQL.
-1. The sql file from the emp/sql directory should be uploaded to the phpmyadmin panel at http://localhost/phpmyadmin/.
+1. The emp.sql file should be uploaded to the phpmyadmin panel at http://localhost/phpmyadmin/.
 1. Place the extracted folder in xampp/htdocs after that.
 1. To view the output, simply type http://localhost/emp/ into your browser.